General Motors Corporation

 |Subsidiaries||Buick, Cadillac, Chevrolet, GM Daewoo, GMC, Holden, Hummer, Opel, Pontiac, Saab, Saturn and Vauxhall.|

-General Motors Corporation was founded in 1908 and remains headquartered at the place of its establishment in Detroit, Michigan.
+General Motors Corporation (General Motors or GM) is a corporation that specializes in automobiles.
+GM's brands include Chevrolet, Buick, GMC, Cadillac, Baojun, Holden, Isuzu, Jiefang, Opel, Vauxhall and Wuling.
+GM was founded in 1908 and remains headquartered at the place of its establishment in Detroit, Michigan.

 Ties to the American Legislative Exchange Council